-The responsive web design is not just a trend, it is a website necessity.
-It is not exactly new, it really came into its own in 2013.
-Many popular sites are moving toward it, and platforms like Tumblr, Squarespace and WordPress offer a ton of great responsive themes right out of the box.
+Responsive web design is not just a trend, it is a necessity.
+It is not exactly new; it became popular in 2013.
+Many popular sites are moving toward it; and platforms like Tumblr, Squarespace and WordPress offer a ton of great responsive themes right out of the box.

-Portraits really does a great job elevating an credible simple image to a central point of a website.
-The web designers have been pushing for better images for a long time, but they always had trouble on the client side.
+Portraits really does a great job in elevating an incredibly simple image to the central point of a website.
+Web designers have been pushing for better images for a long time, but they always had trouble on the client side.

-The year 2014 will bring higher quality, more innovative and exclusive images because of multiple reasons: loading speed is faster than ever; pricing is affordable, access to the high quality images is everywhere.
+The year 2014 will bring higher quality, more innovative and exclusive images because of multiple reasons: loading speed is faster than ever; pricing is affordable, access to high quality images is easier than ever before.

 If there is a way to watch then why should you have to read?
-Videos are becoming easier to produce, and easier to share not on your website, but on the social media websites.
+Videos are becoming easier to produce and share, not just on your website but also on the social media websites.

-Some people argue that the videos don’t belong on a website homepage due to the large amount of data and take more time to load (especially on mobile devices and internet with data caps).
-Videos are one of the effective ways to communicate something technical or new when words just don’t cut it.
+Some people argue that videos don’t belong to a website’s homepage due to their large file size that takes more time to load (especially on mobile devices and internet with data caps).
+Nevertheless, videos are one of the effective ways to communicate something technical or new when words just can’t cut across.

 7. Long Scrolling Sites:

-Everyone become comfortable with scrolling through a website to find and read information.
-Now with websites using more design techniques such as responsive web design, increased white space and long scrolling sites they now start to appear again.
+Everyone has become comfortable with scrolling through a website to find and read information.
+Now with websites using more design techniques such as responsive web design, increased white space and long scrolling sites, they now start to appear again.

-A good example for long scrolling sites is Macaw’s website.
+A good example of long scrolling sites is Macaw’s website.
 This site organizes the content well.
-It doesn’t seem boring because the layout changes up throughout most of the users don’t realize how far they are actually scrolling the page.
+It doesn’t seem boring at all because the layout changes throughout the scrolling and most of the users don’t really realize how far they are on the page.

 This is especially for blog or any magazine type websites.
-Many of these websites are experimenting with dropping the sidebar all together.
+Many of these websites are experimenting with dropping the sidebar altogether.
 It allows for more visual impact with content and is easier with responsive web design.